gmakte/NLP_DataAdaptationProject/README.md

 ## Runtime Notes

-- Synthetic contract generation with the Mistral requires about 15 GB of memory, so it should be run on HPC rather than locally.
+- Synthetic contract generation with the Mistral requires about 15 GB of GPU memory, so it should be run on HPC rather than locally.
-- Model training and prediction generation can be done locally, but HPC is recommended if available because these runs can take more than 6 hours.
+- Model training and prediction generation can be done locally, but HPC is recommended if available, as these runs can take more than 6 hours.

 ## How to Train the Model